All Episodes

 And you're saying that the enemy is deliberately using civilians as shields because they know that Americans are going to get all concerned about killing, quote, innocent civilians.

-Unfortunately, because the Germans, the Japanese, everybody did that.
+But during all wars, the innocent always get it, unfortunately, because the Germans, the Japanese, everybody did that.

-And in all those wars, that issue, as poignant as heart-wrenching as it is, was never an excuse not to pursue the war to victory.
+And in all those wars, that issue, as poignant, as heart-wrenching as it is, was never an excuse not to pursue the war to victory.

 Of course not.